Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Future Work and Discussion

 Our current implementation models the prior distribution as a simple isotropic Gaussian with a scalar hyperparameter $\sigma$.
 While this serves as an effective proof-of-concept, the assumption of uniform uncertainty across all layers and dimensions is a strong simplification.
+Furthermore, as mentioned in Section~\ref{subsec:why_biases}, we could also introduce a distribution over parameters other than Bias-like offset, and the weights in normalization could be a natural target.

-A natural progression for this line of research is to develop a learnable or hierarchical prior.
-In this initial exploration, we adhered to a fixed prior to mitigate the risks associated with post-training optimization.
+Another progression for this line of research is to develop a learnable or hierarchical prior.
+In this initial exploration, we adhered to a fixed $\sigma$ to mitigate the risks associated with post-training optimization.
 Learning variance parameters on limited downstream datasets can lead to overfitting, where the induced population loses its general competence.
+Ideally, the population model can be learned from a large corpus reflecting real population behavior, similar to using real human interaction data for Bayesian recommender system training~\cite{zhang2007efficient}.
 We anticipate that future efforts, particularly those with sufficient computational resources to train on large-scale general corpora, could successfully learn these uncertainty parameters.
-Such a data-driven prior would likely act as a more robust ``population,'' capturing layer-specific sensitivities that a scalar $\sigma$ cannot.
+Such a data-driven prior would likely act as a more robust population, capturing layer-specific sensitivities that a scalar $\sigma$ cannot.

 Furthermore, the scalar $\sigma$ presents an opportunity for adaptive inference.
 The hyperparameter could be meta-learned or dynamically adjusted based on input complexity, e.g., allowing the model to be confident (low variance) on rote tasks and imaginative (high variance) on open-ended problems.
 Ultimately, we envision a paradigm shift where LLMs are no longer delivered as static artifacts, but as probabilistic distributions capable of adapting their internal state to the nature of the query.